Rokkaan5/Code-Reference-Notebook/Textbooks/IntroDataMining-Kumar.md

 [webpage for 2nd edition](https://www-users.cse.umn.edu/~kumar001/dmbook/index.php)

-## Tutorial notebooks by the authors
 The page also includes some tutorial notebooks/code to supplement some of the chapters.

 ## Python Jupyter notebook tutorials
 Webpage to view and download all of the python tutorial code and data <http://www.cse.msu.edu/~ptan/dmbook/software/>.
 There's a way to view the notebooks as html pages on the webpage directly.

 The links below are the same exact notebooks I re-rendered through Quarto to include the table of contents on the pages.
-Otherwise, I made NO other changes to the notebooks are otherwise identical to the code available for download on the textbook webpage (so all credit belongs to them).
+Otherwise, I made NO other changes to the notebooks and are otherwise identical to the code available for download on the textbook webpage (so all credit belongs to them).

 - [Introduction to Numpy and Pandas](Textbooks/IntroDataMining-Kumar/tutorial2.html)
 - [Data Exploration](Textbooks/IntroDataMining-Kumar/tutorial3.html)